 The mission of Founders Classical Academy is to train the minds and improve the hearts of young men and women through a rigorous, classical education in the liberal arts and sciences, with instruction in good character and civic virtue.

 The senior thesis, a requirement for graduation, serves as the culmination of the student’s study at Founders.
-Seniors conduct in-depth research, formulate a thesis worthy of debate, write and refine a rigorous academic paper, and defend the work publicly before a panel of their teachers, peers, and members of the school community.
+Seniors conduct thorough research, formulate a thesis worthy of debate, write and refine a rigorous academic paper, and defend the work publicly before a panel of their teachers, peers, and members of the school community.

-Grade inflation is discouraged, and students are challenged to strive for improvement and mastery.
-Students are not only challenged in the classroom but graded on a rigorous scale.
+Grade inflation is discouraged and students are challenged to strive for improvement and mastery.
+Students are not only challenged in the classroom, but graded on a rigorous scale.

 At the end of each academic year, students are honored for academic, athletic, and moral achievements.
 Students who have demonstrated excellence in a particular subject are recognized with subject awards.
-The highest awards are determined by the faculty committee and given to students demonstrating the utmost level of Excellence in Attendance (Spartan Award), Excellence in Moral Virtue (Aeneas Award), Excellence in Athletics (Achilles Award), Excellence in Fine Arts (Homer Award), and Excellence in Intellectual Virtue (Odysseus Award).
+The highest awards are determined by faculty committee and given to students demonstrating the utmost level of Excellence in Attendance (Spartan Award), Excellence in Moral Virtue (Aeneas Award), Excellence in Athletics (Achilles Award), Excellence in Fine Arts (Homer Award), and Excellence in Intellectual Virtue (Odysseus Award).